Top 10 Vegetable Gardening Tips for New & Experienced Gardeners

 Some plants love to be planted together, and others will just about ruin each other (e.g., don’t plant beans near onions).
 Check out Carrots Love Tomatoes for the scoop on companion planting.

 Not every bug you see in the garden is bad.
 In fact, the ugly ones are usually the best!
-Learn about how to keep the bad bugs out of your garden.
+Learn how to attract pollinators to your garden.

 Save time and space in your backyard by putting worms in your compost bin.
+You are making your own compost, right?
 The compost will process quicker and the worms will love it (especially if you’re like me and the compost never gets hot enough to hurt ‘em).
 You won’t end up with pure worm castings, but your compost will be pretty doggone great.
-This is the compost bin I have and it’s fantastic.

 If you have lots of weeding or planting to do, wear thin medical gloves instead of regular gardening gloves.
 You’ll have better control without the bulky fabric of gardening gloves, and your hands will stay clean.